mr-jordan/LIS-Business-Case/README.md

 Business Case

-Clone the repository or download the zip project and run mvn test
+Clone the repository or download the zip project and run:

-(Execute 5 tests )
+mvn test